DirkZomerdijk/ProgrammeerProject/DESIGN.md

 		The selected province lights up in the map and stays highlighted untill another province is selected.
 		The lineplot shows the data for the selected crime and province.

+### Lineplot
+* On hover: 	When the users mouse is over the plot, the line lights up (changes color) and the values of each year for a selected crime and a selected province will be displayed.